 SKA - Square Kilometre Array, a proposed radio telescope project with a collecting area of one million square metres.
-It is expected to be completed in 2022 in the southern hemisphere.
+It is expected to be completed during the next decade in the southern hemisphere.

 Spitzer - An infrared, space-based 0.85-metre telescope launched by NASA in 2003.
 Most of the spectral window accessible to Spitzer is blocked by the Earth's atmosphere and cannot be observed from the ground.